 Neil also has particular expertise in legally or technically complex and unusual cases requiring exceptionally detailed analysis or lateral thinking, and in dealing with financially complex quantum claims involving difficult issues relating to care, loss of earnings and pension losses.

-He is recommended as a “rising star of this set who has a broad range of expertise, and experience of representing both Claimants and Defendants.
+He is recommended as an individual “who has a broad range of expertise, and experience of representing both Claimants and Defendants.
 His comprehensive understanding of complex, high-value medical and dental cases continues to impress clients.”

 Neil has represented numerous trusts, doctors and families at inquests including those raising issues of neglect and unlawful killing.
 He is frequently instructed in sensitive inquests involving deaths in custody as well as inquests involving health and safety issues.
 Neil also has a wealth of experience in relation to the judicial review of coroners’ decisions and in providing coroners with legal advice regarding their powers.